beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 ### Variable Types

-Depending on which languages you already have in your toolkit, you might or might not be familiar with the idea of types.
+[i[Types]]Depending on which languages you already have in your toolkit, you might or might not be familiar with the idea of types.
 But C's kinda picky about them, so we should do a refresher.

 Some example types, some of the most basic: